 Brisbane has no shortage of luxe pet-friendly accommodation options, perfect for a splurge getaway with your pup.

 For starters, consider the glamorous W Brisbane.
 The 5-star hotel welcomes smaller dogs up to 18kg in their pet-friendly rooms, complete with a custom dog bed, bowls, pet toys and treats and local pet information.
-There’s an additional charge of $50 per night, plus double check about any additional cleaning fees.
+There’s an additional charge of $50 per night, plus a once-off cleaning fee of $150.

 For a quieter but equally luxurious stay, consider the small boutique Spicers Balfour Hotel in New Farm.
 Two of their suites are pet-friendly, with small and medium dogs up to 25kg permitted to join you.
-Book a pet-friendly room when booking, with an additional $100 pet cleaning fee added to your booking.
+Make sure you request a pet-friendly room when booking, with an additional $100 pet cleaning fee added to your booking.

-At the View Brisbane in Hamilton, you’re within walking distance of a ferry stop and the dog-friendly Eat Street Northshore.
-Pets are provided with a bed, bowls and a free toy and treat, with no size restriction.
-There’s an additional charge of $90 per night, plus make sure you provide your dog’s name, breed and size in advance.
+For a more wallet-friendly but pet-friendly hotel close to the centre of Brisbane, check out the View Brisbane.
+Located in Hamilton, pets are provided with a bed, bowls and a free toy and treat, with no size restriction.
+There’s an additional charge of $90 per night.
+Make sure you provide your dog’s name, breed and size in advance.

 If you’re travelling in a campervan or caravan, there’s limited pet-friendly options around Brisbane.
 We stayed about 30 minutes north of the city centre at the Pine Rivers Showground.
 The facilities were good and prices reasonable, particularly as we visited during school holidays.
 Note that tents are not permitted at this showground.